-You can begin the tour at any of the 12 points of interest and pick up the hunt from there by going to the following site.
+You can begin the tour at any of the 11 points of interest and pick up the hunt from there by going to the following site.
 Along the way, feel free to take in the other venues.
 Many of the sites highlighted on the tour require extra time to fully explore them.
 Forbes and Fifth Avenue are the two main thoroughfares in this area, with most of the attractions located near one of these streets.
-Also, the Cathedral of Learning is a great way to orient yourself.
-This tower can be seen from most any location.
+The Cathedral of Learning also is a great way to orient yourself.
+This tower can be seen from most locations in the area.
 If you get lost, head to the cathedral or just ask someone for directions to one of these streets and you will be fine.
 Pittsburghers are a friendly lot and most will be eager to help.

 The time to complete the tour will vary according to your pace and curiosity and whether you explore in more depth some of the sites along the way.
 It should take a few hours, but there is no reason to rush.
-Enjoy your tour.
-Enjoy Oakland.
-And don’t forget to tag your photos with #popularpittsburgh.
+Enjoy Oakland and don’t forget to tag your photos with #popularpittsburgh.

 1. The Cathedral of Learning

-The University of Pittsburgh’s most identifiable building, The Cathedral of Learning, is the second tallest educational building in the world, only dwarfed by The University of Moscow’s main building.
+The University of Pittsburgh’s most identifiable building, The Cathedral of Learning, is the second tallest educational building in the world.
+It is only dwarfed by The University of Moscow’s main building.
 Located at 4200 Fifth Avenue, the Cathedral of Learning stands 535 feet tall with 42 floors.
 The building houses the famed Nationality Rooms on the lower floors.
 If the Nationality Rooms are open, wander about and be amazed at these working classrooms.
-If they are not open, the cathedral is still impressive and looks like a school building where Harry Potter may have attended classes.

 If you go inside the cathedral, take a photo in front of one of the Nationality Rooms.
 If you choose to remain outside, there are limitless vantage points where you can capture a shot with this iconic building.